This post may contain affiliate links. See our disclosure policy.

 While traveling through a small Amish town several years ago, we stopped at an authentic Amish restaurant that served German Chocolate Pie.
 It was so good, we ended up buying an entire pie to eat the next day.
 Ever since then, I have been dreaming about, drooling over, and seriously craving this pie.

 After many attempts, I think I have finally perfected it!
 I knew I had it right when my family ate the entire pie out of the pan before it even had time to cool!
-If you are a fan of German pie, you will also love this German chocolate cake.
-Both have the best chocolate flavors and are perfect for celebrating those special days!
+If you are a fan of German chocolate cake, you will love this pie.
+Both have delicious flavors and texture of chocolate, pecans, and coconut.

-Grab your pie plate and let’s get ready to make the best coconut pecan german chocolate pie!
+Grab your pie plate and let’s get ready.
 Don’t let this list of ingredients scare you.
-These are all staple ingredients in your pantry, ready to make the world’s best pie!
+These are all staple ingredients in your pantry.

-- Pie crust – Store bought or homemade pie crust works for this recipe.
+- Unbaked pie crust – Store bought or homemade pie crust works for this recipe.
 Make it easier or homemade, either way will be delicious.

 - Flour – I used all-purpose flour for the pie.
 This holds the ingredients together and helps bind the wet ingredients.